ZeinabHom/MechaCar/README.md

 	 ground_clearance

 	 - Is the slope of the linear model considered to be zero?
 Why or why not?
+	 The intercept and slopes of each dependent variables are;

+		(Intercept)    vehicle_length    vehicle_weight     spoiler_angle
+ 	 	-1.076e+02      6.240e+00         1.276e-03         8.031e-02
+		ground_clearance
+     		  3.659e+00

 	-Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 	Yes, Beacuse the R-squared = 0.7032